mshade/kronic/README.md

 The simple Kubernetes CronJob admin UI.

 Kronic is in early alpha.
 It may eat your cronjobs, pods, or even your job.
-Avoid exposing Kronic to untrusted parties or networks.
+Avoid exposing Kronic to untrusted parties or networks or using Kronic near anything even vaguely important.

 ## Screenshots